 In this section of our website we share some practical advice and resources to help you with the day-to-day management of your organisation.
 From figuring out your obligations under Data Protection legislation to preparing a set of SORP compliant accounts and from understanding risk management principles to finding legal resources.

-- Join our Member Networks so you can connect with peers in HR, Financial Management, Leadership, GDPR and beyond.
+- Join our Member Networks so you can connect with peers in Financial Management, EU Project Management, Leadership, and beyond.

 - Get specialist training on a range of management topics, from people and financial management, to GDPR and impact measurement.

 - Log in to our regular series of free Webinars for Members - this series often features webinars focused on management and leadership topics.